CDC NSW: Regional New South Wales

+Other operations

+The following CDC NSW operations have their own separate branding or name.

 Hunter Valley Buses

 Hunter Valley Buses is a bus operator who operates bus, coach and charter services in the Central Coast and Hunter regions of New South Wales.
 Previously known as Blue Ribbon, it was one of the first companies to be bought by ComfortDelGro Cabcharge in 2005.
 Since 2008, Hunter Valley Buses' services have formed Outer Sydney Metropolitan Bus Regions 2 and 4.
 In August 2018, its service area expanded to include Outer Sydney Metropolitan Bus Region 11 after the purchase of Coastal Liner.

-CDC Travel
+CDC Charter

-CDC Travel is CDC's bus charter division for its Sydney and Blue Mountains operations.
+CDC Charter is CDC's bus charter division.
+It organises charters for the CDC group, CDC rail bus workings, as well as CDC's special event commitments.

 Initially established as Charterplus in 2008 to centralise the charter operations between the Hillsbus depots, this was expanded to the Westbus depots in 2009.
-It organises charters for the CDC group, CDC rail bus workings, as well as CDC's special event commitments.
-Charterplus was renamed CDC Travel in November 2018.
-Originally based at Bonnyrigg, all Sydney CDC Travel vehicles are now based at the St Marys depot with some vehicles based in the Blue Mountains.
+Charterplus was renamed CDC Travel in November 2018, and covered Sydney and Blue Mountains, while charter operations in other areas were covered by their respective local CDC bus company.
+Charterplus was originally based at Bonnyrigg, but after the rename, all Sydney CDC Travel vehicles were then based at the St Marys depot, while others were based in the Blue Mountains.

+In early 2023, CDC Travel became part of the new CDC Charter brand, which covers all of CDC's charter operations within the state.
+This included the charter operations of Coastal Liner.
+Both CDC Travel and Coastal Liner brands were gradually phased out for CDC Charter.

-As of July 2022, CDC Travel operates 57 buses transferred from both the New South Wales and Victorian operations.
+As of April 2025, CDC Charter operates 128 buses across 3 depots (St Marys, Cromer, Halloran), transferred from both the New South Wales and Victorian operations.